Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Epsilon Cycles of -adic Sheaves

-as an element of $\Theta_k$ holds. \end{lm} \proof{ We may assume that $k$ is the perfection of a finitely generated field.
-When $k$ is of positive characteristic, it follows from Theorem \ref{clprod} and Example \ref{pfexample}.
-Let $Z$ be a closed subscheme of $X$ such that $\mathcal{F}_0$ is smooth outside $Z$.
+as an element of $\Theta_k$ holds. \end{lm} \proof{ When $k$ is of positive characteristic, it follows from Theorem \ref{clprod} and Example \ref{pfexample}.
+Let $Z$ be a closed subscheme of $X$ such that $\mathcal{F}$ is smooth outside $Z$.
 The case when $k$ is of characteristic $0$ is reduced to the case of positive characteristic by applying Proposition \ref{taihen} to the diagram